-There are times when you are cruising around the Internet and stumble across a recipe so enticing you simply have to make it as soon as possible.
-This actually happens to me ALL the time.
-I wasn’t on the internet as such but rather reading Donna Hays latest mag on my iPad which I subscribe to.
+There are times when you cruise around the Internet and stumble across a recipe so enticing you simply have to make it as soon as possible.
+This happens to me ALL the time.
+I wasn’t on the internet as such but rather reading Donna Hay’s latest mag on my iPad which I subscribe to.
 She had me at halva and then pears, and then pecans, and the whole thing sounded so damn delicious I had to get busy.
-This pear and halva crumble loaf with pecans is absolutely phenomenal and a great base recipe to add a few tweaks to.
+This pear and halva crumble loaf with pecans is absolutely phenomenal and a great base recipe to add a few tweaks.

-I took a perfectly awesome recipe and made a few minor changes.
-Not because I was trying to be clever but I didn’t have any self-raising flour so I made my own and used half whole wheat flour because its healthier.
-This kind of loaf can easy handle the extra wheat bits.
-I used a combination of honey and maple instead of straight maple because it’s so expensive here and I also didn’t have enough.
-I’m pretty much drowning in honey here so it made sense.
-I also used pecan flour for the toping because that is another ingredient I’ve had in my freezer for ages and been dying to use .*Pecan nut flour is ground up pecan nuts like almond flour / meal.
+I took a perfectly awesome recipe and made a few minor changes to it.
+Not because I was trying to be clever, but I didn’t have any self-raising flour so I made my own.
+I used half whole wheat flour because it’s healthier and this kind of loaf can easily handle the extra wheat bits.
+I used a combination of honey and maple instead of straight maple because it’s so expensive here.
+I’m pretty much drowning in honey so this made more sense.
+I also used pecan flour for the topping because I’ve had in my freezer for ages and have been dying to use it .*Pecan nut flour is ground up pecan nuts like almond flour/meal.

-I bought the halva in Israel last year whilst on an amazing food adventure and I’ve been dying to use it in a recipe since.
-I think its pretty genius how its used here.
-It doesnt add too much sweetness either.
-Cocoa nibs are my latest obsession in baking and desserts so any chance to throw those in the mix I’m keen.
+I bought the halva in Israel last year whilst on an amazing food adventure.
+I think it’s pretty genius how it’s used here and doesn’t add too much sweetness either.
+Cocoa nibs are my latest obsession in baking and dessert making so any chance to throw those in the mix I’m keen.
 They add the most in credible depth and crunch without the sweetness.
 They are quite simply a textural gold mine.

 I love Donna Hay magazine for many reasons but mainly because Australia and South Africa are in the same hemisphere so we share the same seasons.
 I love being inspired in the moment by produce that is readily available.